Community governance

 4 Resources

-Common Knowledge produces a bunch of community social organising thingies.
+Common Knowledge produces a bunch of community social organizing thingies.

 We are a not-for-profit worker cooperative building digital tools for grassroots activists.